torvalds/linux/Documentation/kbuild/makefiles.rst

 ``$(Q)$(MAKE) $(build)=<dir>`` is the recommended way to invoke make in a subdirectory.

-There are no rules for naming architecture-specific targets, but executing ``make help`` will list all relevant targets.
+There are anal rules for naming architecture-specific targets, but executing ``make help`` will list all relevant targets.
 To support this, $(archhelp) must be defined.